shssoichiro/avsser/README.md

 ## Compiling

 Use `cargo build`.
 Currently only works on Rust nightlies.
-This will probably change in the future.
+This will change in the future.

 ## Contributing